 \section{Abstract}

-The Cauchy dual subnormality problem (for short, CDSP) asks whether the Cauchy dual of a $2-$isometry is subnormal.
-In this article, we prove that if $\mu$ is a linear combination of unit point mass measures at two non-antipodal points on the unit circle, then the Cauchy dual $M_z'$ of the multiplication operator $M_z$ on the Dirichlet space $D(\mu)$ is not subnormal.
-If the two points are antipodal then the subnormality of the said operator has been already established in the literature.
-Thus, we have a complete solution of CDSP in this case.
+The Cauchy dual subnormality problem (for short, CDSP) asks whether the Cauchy dual of a $2$-isometry is subnormal.
+In this article, we prove that if $\mu$ is a sum of unit point mass measures at two non-antipodal points on the unit circle, then the Cauchy dual $M_z'$ of the multiplication operator $M_z$ on the Dirichlet-type space $D(\mu)$ is not subnormal.
+If the points are antipodal then the subnormality of the said operator has been already established in the literature.
+Thus, we have a complete solution to CDSP in this case.